What is Leadership in Energy and Environmental Design (LEED)?

 What Kind of Jobs Can I Do With LEED Certification?

-According to PayScale, the following job classifications and salaries are available currently for those with LEED certification.
+According to the Bureau of Labor Statistics, these are some of the salaries in different positions that are available currently for those with LEED certification.

 What are the Benefits of Being LEED Certified?